 Three other reliefs with the personification of provinces and two with trophies are housed in the Naples Archaeological Museum.

-The other known elements are scattered in several Roman collections or lost but are known from drawings from the Renaissance and later periods.
+The other known elements are scattered across several Roman collections or are lost, but are known from Renaissance and later-period drawings.

 The choice to represent the personifications of Provinces within a temple dedicated to the divine Hadrian had a very specific propaganda meaning; these “Provinciae Fideles” symbolised political order and a pacified empire, the clearest beneficiaries of Hadrian’s foreign policy of pacification and unification.